 For decades, Jonathan Schochor has been a trusted member of the legal and local community in the greater Baltimore area.
 Since his early days at the American University School of Law, where he was Associate Editor in Chief of the Law Review, Schochor has demonstrated a passion for legal justice and a dedication to tackling tough cases on behalf of victims who otherwise might not have a voice.
-Today, he is the Senior, Managing Partner at Schochor and Staton, P.A., and primarily handles medical malpractice cases and class action litigation.
+Today, he is the Senior, Managing Partner at Schochor, Staton, Goldberg, and Cardea, P.A., and primarily handles medical malpractice cases and class action litigation.

 Mr. Schochor’s long list of professional achievements include prestigious awards from top organizations, including Baltimore Medical Malpractice Law Plaintiffs “Lawyer of the Year”, Best Lawyers®, 2016, Trial Lawyer of the Year, Maryland Association for Justice, 2015 (co-recipient), Maryland Super Lawyers™, Best Lawyers in America®, American Society of Legal Advocates, and The Daily Record, Outstanding Marylander Award, 2015—to name a few.